Rabobank Environmental Dashboard

 DURATION: 4 months (MVP delivery)

-SUMMARY: I created a platform for Rabobank that connects their sustainability consultants with SME.
-The platform includes: an online assessment to calculate SME’s environmental footprint, an internal portal where SME can access their results and an internal portal where Rabobank consultants can track and manage the results.
-By following the Design Thinking approach, I conducted exploratory research, facilitated a workshop with key stakeholders to address challenges, developed different designs, and conducted user testing against usability metrics.
+SUMMARY: I designed a platform that connects Rabobank’s sustainability consultants with SME clients to support the bank’s ambition of driving the green transition.
+The platform consists of an online assessment that calculates each SME’s environmental footprint, an SME portal where clients can access and review their results, and a consultant portal where Rabobank advisors can track and manage outcomes.
+Following a Design Thinking approach, I conducted exploratory research to uncover needs and pain points, facilitated a stakeholder workshop to align on challenges, developed and iterated multiple design solutions, and validated them through user testing.

 GOAL